 That’s why, as far as I am concerned, anyone who is selling “photographic reading courses” should be pilloried while a fat dude named Stanley sticks a tongue in his ear (so-called “seashell”).

 Ok, we got this covered.
-Let’s move on to the things which can actually help you read faster.
+Let’s move on to the things which can help you read faster.

 1) Know Thy Goal